 - 1. Guidelines and principles related to revisions.
-Guidelines and principles relating to the revision of published statistics exist, are routinely applied and made known to users. - 2.
-Promotion of methodological improvements.
-Methodological improvements are promoted through regular and permanent actions (i.e. seminars on methodology, expert meetings, self assessments, audits etc).
+Guidelines and principles relating to the revision of published statistics exist, are routinely applied and made known to users. - Promotion of methodological improvements.
+Methodological improvements of revision procedures are promoted through regular and permanent actions (i.e. committees, task forces, working groups, seminars on methodology or expert meetings which are in charge of periodically discussing methods to improve revision procedures; self assessments; audits etc).

-- 3. Explanations and publication of revisions.
+- 3. Explanation of revisions.
 Revisions are accompanied by all necessary explanations and made available to users. - 4.
 Quality indicators on revisions.
 Quality indicators on the revisions made are regularly calculated in accordance with current standards and made known to users.